cookpad/SocialConnect/README.md

 </fragment>
 ```

-This will generate `YourFragmentDirections.actionConnectionsFragmentToConnectFragment` which expects an `OAuthServiceConfig` instance and provides the `NavDirection` to access `ConnectFragment` from your nav graph.
+This will generate `YourFragmentDirections.actionYourFragmentToConnectFragment` which expects an `OAuthServiceConfig` instance and provides the `NavDirection` to access `ConnectFragment` from your nav graph.

 OAuth1 with Twitter provider: